Drake Law offers lots of opportunities to gain public interest experience through internships.

 Drake Law has also partnered with Equal Justice Works to seek out additional spring break opportunities in the future.
 If you are interested in participating in a spring break trip, contact Dean Erin Lee-Schneider email@example.com, (515) 271-2948.

 The VITA program is sponsored by United Way and a number of community partners to help low-income workers prepare their tax filings.
-The Student Bar Association has been a partner for a number of years, with the Drake legal clinic serving as a drop-in site and students serving as volunteers.
+Many Drake alumni have volunteered for a number of years for this program.
+Students are also welcome to participate.
+Contact firstname.lastname@example.org if interested.

 Many Law School student organizations engage in public service in addition to philanthropic projects.

-The Drake Legal Clinics have a separate and important role in the Law School’s public interest commitment and opportunities.
-The legal clinics represent indigent clients in the following areas: children's rights, criminal defense, elder law, entrepeneurial/transactional matters and general civil issues.
+The Drake Legal Clinic has an important role in the Law School’s public interest commitment and opportunities.
+The clinics represent indigent clients in the following areas: children's rights, criminal defense, elder law, entrepeneurial/transactional matters and general civil issues.
 The clinics serve a wide range of clients.
 As students gain real-world experience, they can also have a huge beneficial impact on the clients they serve.

 Clinical opportunities have been made available to every student, and approximately half of the Law School's graduates take a clinic course during their time at Drake.
 The clinical experience unquestionably helps students understand the immense need for legal services and the ethical responsibility lawyers have to provide pro bono and other services in our communities.